Sign In

 Online and hybrid courses at COS will be reviewed by the ACCJC as part of our upcoming accreditation process.
 That review will include an expectation that we are engaging in Regular and Substantive Interaction (RSI) with our students in our online and hybrid courses.
 Simply put, we must make it apparent to the accreditation team that even in fully-online and asynchronous modalities, we have frequent and meaningful content-centered interaction with our students!

-Online Teaching Certification Program
+Online Teaching Certification

-This 4-week program runs 3x annually (FA-SP-SU), and exists to prepare instructors to meet the minimum qualification requirements for online teaching at COS.
+The COS OTC runs 3x annually (FA-SP-SU), and exists to prepare instructors to meet the minimum qualification requirements for online teaching at COS.
 The OTCP covers regulations and pedagogical approaches related to online teaching.
 Developed under the direction of the Academic Senate sub-committee Distance Education at COS (DECOS), the OTCP is regularly revised to reflect federal guidelines like those in Title 5 as well as emerging online teaching standards developed by the Online Education Initiative (OEI).
 To see a full list of online-certified faculty, visit the Human Resources: Employee Resources webpage and select Faculty Seniority Lists.

 DE Coordinator Office Hours (open to all Faculty)